darkreader/darkreader.org/src/help/topics/en.md

 #### New tab page and browser theme remain white

-The extension cannot change the appearence of a new tab or browser (though in Firefox it can since version 60).
+The extension cannot change the appearance of a new tab or browser (though in Firefox it can since version 60).
-We recommend installing a dark theme or new tab extension from extensions store.
+We recommend installing a dark theme or a new tab extension from the extensions store.

 #### Screen flashes white when opening a new tab or navigating to a website